arthens/safe-translations/README.md

 #### 4. Why do I need to use `|unescaped`?
 Can't it guess it from the context?

 Not yet.
 Symfony Translations and Twig are quite different, and I couldn't find a way to do it automagically.
 This might change with future versions.
+Pull requests are welcome.

 #### 5. Is this production ready?